Luizerko/ai_choreo/README.md

 - The `pose_extraction` folder contains details about the pose extraction pipeline used to create the project dataset.
 It includes an installation process guide, the raw data used, and information on the development and execution of the idea.

-- The `model` folder contains the project's core, including installation instructions, pipelines designs, and running guidelines for the interpretability of movements model.
+- The `models` folder contains the project's core, including installation instructions, pipelines designs, and running guidelines for the interpretability of movements model.
 It also has detailed results for a thorough evaluation on the quality of the final agent.

 ## Sample Generations

 The project has produced a wide range of results.
 Its creative and subjective nature offers many opportunities for exploration, even in the most unexpected outputs.
 However, while this subjectivity allows for different perspectives, it also creates challenges in getting a more precise evaluation of the model.
 Below are examples of connections (both undirected and directed) computed by the model in various scenarios.
-For a deeper study about what the model is doing, please check the [documentation under `model`](https://github.com/Luizerko/ai_choreo/blob/master/models/README.md).
+For a deeper study about what the model is doing, please check the [documentation under `models`](https://github.com/Luizerko/ai_choreo/blob/master/models/README.md).

 <div align="center">
     <img src="https://github.com/Luizerko/ai_choreo/blob/master/models/assets/low_hierarchy_edges.gif", width="500">